 We all have a connection to the Oceans whether we live in a land locked city or a coastal community and it is in our interest now more than ever to take collective responsibility to protect its’ wealth.
 Our choices today will determine tomorrow.

-‘FLOW’ – An event with three elements taking place at Festivals in Ireland, Spain and the UK which will explore our Oceans Wealth and Our Oceans Protection
+Currently in development, FLOW is an event with three elements that will take place at festivals in Ireland, Spain and the UK.
+Flow explores our Ocean’s Wealth and Our Ocean’s Protection.

-Pop- Up Immersive Art Installation aimed at engaging communities through creating awareness and understanding of the key issues and provoking debate and conversation.
-The Installation will tour to different communities in the build-up to the Summit.
+A Pop- Up Immersive Art Installation aimed at engaging communities through creating awareness and understanding of the key issues and provoking debate and conversation.
+The installation will tour to different communities in the build-up to the Creative Youth Summit.

-Creative Youth Summit – imagined and produced by young activists from Coventry, Ireland and Spain this will be both an on-line and real time summit connecting young people from their communities with young people across the globe particularly from small island nations collaborating to interrogate the following:
+Creative Youth Summit – imagined and produced by young activists from Coventry, Ireland and Spain, this will be both an online and real time summit connecting young people from their communities with young people across the globe, particularly from small island nations.
+The young people will collaborate to interrogate the following statement:

-Milesians – Outdoor Arts Spectacle.
-Combining art & engineering, live music, aerial and theatre performance and projection interpreting an ancient origin myth shared by Ireland and Spain about the Milesians.
-Believed to be the ancestors of the Celts, they set sail from Galicia and become the final race to settle in Ireland having travelled the Earth for hundreds of years.
-An ancient tale with themes that resonate today, migration, interdependency and the sea as a great connector.
+Milesians – An outdoor arts spectacle.
+Combining art and engineering, live music, aerial and theatre performance and projection, this event will interpret an ancient origin myth shared by Ireland and Spain about the Milesians.
+Believed to be the ancestors of the Celts, the Milesians set sail from Galicia and become the final race to settle in Ireland having travelled the Earth for hundreds of years.
+An ancient tale with themes that resonate today about migration, interdependency and the sea as a great connector.
 Performances will run for the week of the summit in each location.

-The event will involve immerse experiences, thought provoking installations, possibilities to connect to communities from small island nations to hear their thoughts, their needs, their challenges and their solutions – to exchange ideas, to collaborate.
+The event will involve immerse experiences, thought-provoking installations and possibilities to connect with communities from small island nations to hear their thoughts, their needs, their challenges and their solutions – to exchange ideas and to collaborate.

 The event will use a creative arts framework to engage communities, policy makers, business and education sectors.
 It will be curated by young activists (seeing young people as leaders now – not as future leaders) drawn from Ireland, UK and Galicia.
-Young people who are already showing leadership in this field, who are passionate about the sustainability of our Oceans, and whose work demonstrates a social conscience.
+We will invite young people who are already showing leadership in this field, who are passionate about the sustainability of the oceans, and whose work demonstrates a social conscience.
 The young people will be drawn from both science and arts backgrounds with the aim of bring divergent thinkers together to imagine, make and inspire FLOW.